CLR Workshops = Success!

 Length: 60 minutes Audience: Everyone, but especially composition students

 “What Is Plagiarism?
-How Do I Avoid It?”—Ms. Janet Wu York and Debbie Malewicki
+How Do I Avoid It?”—Ms. Janet Wu York, Ms. Lena Lennon, and Mr. Thomas Malchodi

 Are you confused about when you need to cite?
 Are you frightened by the prospect of accidentally plagiarizing?
 Do you want to know how to cite in different circumstances, including for oral presentations?
 Check out this workshop to learn the answers.